benjamin-recht/benjamin-recht.github.io/_posts/2018-03-26-performance-profiles.md

 Nonetheless, the authors concede that “Despite this high sample complexity, DQN and DQN-like approaches remain the best performing methods overall when compared to simple, hand-coded representations.”
 But it’s hard to tell how much better DQN is.
 The evaluations are stochastic, and since DQN is costly, they only evaluate it’s performance on 5 random seeds and report the mean and standard deviation.

-I downloaded the source of the Machado paper and parsed the results tables into a CSV file.
+I downloaded the source of the Machado paper and parsed the results tables into a CSV file[^1].
 This table lists the mean reward and standard deviation for each game evaluated.
 Not only are the rewards here random variables, but directly comparing the means is difficult because the rewards are all on completely different scales.

 To attempt to address both the stochasticity and the varied scaling of of the rewards, I decided to use p-values from the Welsh t-test.
 That is $d[m,p]$ is the negative log probability that method $m$ has a higher score than the best method on problem $p$ under the assumptions of the Welch t-test.
 For the best performing method, I assign $d[m,p]=0$.